BarodiaanjaliDS/simple-test/README.md

 # simple-test
-repo for integrating with jenkins
+repo for integrating with jenkins used for testing